 They’re SO amazing!
 You’ll love them after your first bite.

 Simple, kitchen staple ingredients like these below are needed for these cinnamon pumpkin muffins.

 Dry ingredients: all-purpose flour (or gluten-free flour), dark brown sugar, baking powder, and salt.

 Butter: unsalted and melted (or you can use olive oil, coconut oil, or vegan butter).

 Pure pumpkin puree: not the one for pumpkin pie filling.

-Milk: any milk is fine (or any non-dairy milk).
+Milk: any milk is fine (and, or any non-dairy milk).